 So how can we approach healthcare UX design, especially that of patient support portals, to ensure that they provide value to the users?
 Emma Wigdahl, UX Strategist & Researcher at Intechnic, points out that speaking with patients is key to understanding their needs:

 "It’s vital that we speak to the patients as we undertake each healthcare UX project to help us fully understand the patient perspective and problems that we are trying to solve on their behalf.
-By conducting interviews and doing usability tests, we discover what features are important to patients and create user-centered solutions.
-Our objective is to create a product that patients can easily use, find helpful, and will be more likely to engage with."
+By conducting interviews, user research, and usability testing, we discover what features are important to patients and create user-centered solutions.
+Our objective is to create digital health products that patients can easily use, find helpful, and will be more likely to engage with."

 The main problem that we uncovered in healthcare UX while interacting with patients during our research is just how difficult it is for them to understand the healthcare system, especially once you factor in all the medical jargon and the complexities of the insurance.
 Lilie Pudnos, UX Strategist at Intechnic explains: